2019 UST Growling Tigers basketball team: Season records

-UST had an average winning margin of 12.8 points and an average losing margin of 8.7 points.
+UST averaged a winning margin of 12.8 points and a losing margin of 8.7 points.

 They had a blowout win over the UE Red Warriors, defeating them 101–73 in the second round of eliminations.
 Their 101-point output was the highest scored by a team in the season.
 It eclipsed their opening day record of 95 points which was also against UE.
 Prior to the game, the Tigers had not scored more than 90 points since Aldin Ayo took over as head coach.
 It was during the first round of Season 80 when UST scored 91 points in a losing effort to also the Red Warriors on their 11th consecutive loss that dated back to the second round of Season 79.

 UST made a record 49 three-point shot attempts in their opening game against UE, 15 of which were by Abando.
 The Tigers also have the most number of three-point field goals converted with 16, as well as the highest total field goal attempts made in a game with 95, converting also a record high 39 shots.

 The team also held the most number of free throw attempts and conversions with 42 and 28 respectively.
 This was during their second-round game against the Adamson Falcons where both teams committed a combined total of 21 team fouls in the first quarter.